mattldawson/dts/docs/integration/resources.md

 * A successful query returns a `200 OK` status code
 * An improperly-formed request should result in a `400 Bad Request` status code
-* If one or more file IDs do not correspond to existing files in your organization's database, the entries in the JSON list in the response should be set to `null`.
+* If one or more file IDs do not correspond to existing files in your organization's database, their entries in the JSON list in the response should be set to `null`.

 ### Example

-Suppose we want to retrieve metadata for a couple of files provided by the JGI Data Portal (JDP) with the unique identifiers `615a383dcc4ff44f36ca5ba2` and `61412246cc4ff44f36c8913f` (referred to by the DTS as `JDP:615a383dcc4ff44f36ca5ba2` and `JDP:61412246cc4ff44f36c8913f`, respectively).
+Suppose we want to retrieve metadata for a couple of files provided by the [JGI Data Portal](https://data.jgi.doe.dov) (JDP) with the unique identifiers `615a383dcc4ff44f36ca5ba2` and `61412246cc4ff44f36c8913f` (referred to by the DTS as `JDP:615a383dcc4ff44f36ca5ba2` and `JDP:61412246cc4ff44f36c8913f`, respectively).
 If the JDP endpoint is hosted at `example.com` and is implemented according to our recommendations, we can send the following `GET` request:

 ```
 https://example.com/dts/resources?ids=615a383dcc4ff44f36ca5ba2,61412246cc4ff44f36c8913f